MicrosoftDocs/fabric-docs/docs/workload-development-kit/faq.md

 ---
 title: FAQ for extensibility certification
 description: Learn how to certify and publish a workload over the Fabric extensibility platform.
-author: gesaur,rasala
+author: KesemSharabi
-ms.author: gesaur,rasala
+ms.author: kesharab
-ms.reviewer: gesaur, rasala
+ms.reviewer: gesaur
 ms.topic: how-to
 ms.custom:
-ms.date: 04/17/2024
+ms.date: 05/21/2024
 ---

+# Frequently asked questions

+This article contains frequently asked questions relating to the Microsoft Workload Development kit.

-# General
+## General
-## I have a question that is not answered below, where can i get help?
+### I have a question that is not answered below, where can i get help?
 Please reach out to [Fabric workload dev support](mailto:ILDCWLSupport@microsoft.com)

 # Fabric Workload Design